-Short-term grading or construction emissions could include fugitive dust and other particulate matter, as well as exhaust emissions generated by earthmoving activities from operation of tractors, tillers, etc., during site preparation.
+Short-term grading or construction emissions produces fugitive dust and other particulate matter, as well as exhaust emissions generated by earthmoving activities from operation of tractors, tillers, etc., during site preparation.
 Construction emissions are caused by onsite or offsite activities.
 Onsite emissions principally consist of exhaust emissions (NOX, CO, ROG, PM10, and PM2.5) from heavy-duty construction equipment, motor vehicle operation, and fugitive dust from disturbed soil.
 Offsite emissions are caused by motor vehicle exhaust from delivery vehicles as well as worker commuter traffic, but they also include road dust (PM10).
-However, no grading and no major construction-related activities are needed for implementation of the proposed cultivation operations.
-Only a few persons working for a few days will be needed for site preparation, and such low numbers of man-hours would not generate significant vehicle emissions.
+However, only minor grading and metal building fabrication construction-related activities are needed for implementation of the proposed cultivation operations.
+Only a few persons working for a few weeks will be needed for site preparation, and such low numbers of man-hours would not generate significant vehicle emissions.

 Operational emission sources consist of mobile emissions and area source emissions.
 Mobile source emissions estimates are derived from motor vehicle traffic from staff commuting.
-Area source emissions estimates are derived from the consumption of propane, electricity, and consumer products, as well as emissions resulting from landscape maintenance.
-However, this cultivation operation does not require the use of propane, electricity, or other consumer products.
-Cultivation operations may generate fugitive dust emissions through ground-disturbing activities such as ground tilling, uncovered soil or compost piles, and vehicle or truck trips on unpaved roads.
+Area source emissions estimates are derived primarily from the consumption of propane and electricity for greenhouse operations.
+Outdoor cultivation operations may generate fugitive dust emissions through ground-disturbing activities such as ground tilling, uncovered soil or compost piles, and vehicle or truck trips on unpaved roads.
+Electrical generators will only be used to supply temporary electrical service during emergencies.